k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

 1. Create a space based on a project from GIT.

 2. Develop and implement your code on the project.

 3. Once the working phase is done, set a version for your work:

-   - From the top Fabric menu item choose "Version Tag".
+   - From the top Fabric menu item choose 'Version Tag'.

-   - A popup appears with information of the remote GIT branch, the proposed tag version and an optional tag message.
-The proposed version is based on the previous but can be changed, as described below.
+   - A pop-up appears with information of the remote GIT branch, the proposed tag version and an optional tag message.
+The proposed version is based on the previous version, but can be changed, as described below.

       ![version tag popup](images/04_04_web_version_versiontag.png)